bouwe77/bouwe77.github.io/content/blog/elm-rendering-html/elm-rendering-html.md

 </html>
 ```

 The reason for this is we still pass the `text` function to `main`.
-It's purpose is to add plain text to the DOM.
+Its purpose is to add plain text to the DOM.
 It's the equivalent of rendering text content into an element, in this case in the `body` element.

 So how do we write HTML that is rendered by the browser?